Supersymmetry Breaking with Fields, Strings and Branes: Critical Strings and their Circle Compactifications

 The zero modes of eqs.~\eqref{constraints} determine the mass spectrum \beq M^2 \equiv\ - \ 2 p^+ p^- \ - \ p^i p^i \ = \ \frac{4}{\alpha'} \left( N \ - \ \frac{D-2}{24} \right) \ = \ \frac{4}{\alpha'} \left( \bar{N} \ - \ \frac{D-2}{24} \right) \ , \eeq for the closed string, and the corresponding mass spectrum \beq M^2 \ = \ \frac{1}{\alpha'} \left( N \ - \ \frac{D-2}{24} \right) \eeq for the open string.
 The closed spectrum~\eqref{closedmass} is usually described via the half-sum of the two conditions, \beq M^2 \ = \ \frac{2}{\alpha'} \left( N \ + \ \bar{N} \ - \ \frac{D-2}{12} \right) \ , \eeq supplemented by the ``level--matching'' condition \beq N \ = \ \bar{N} \eeq on all physical states.
 Note the presence of a tachyonic mode in each of the preceding spectra.

 The first excited states yield important consistency conditions on the open and closed spectra that determine the ``critical dimension'' $D$, since they indicate that eqs.~\eqref{closedmass} and \eqref{openmass} are compatible with Lorentz invariance only for $D=26$.
 Indeed, the first excitations only involve \emph{transverse} oscillators acting on vacua carrying a momentum $p^+$, and are \beq \epsilon_{i,j}\, \alpha_{-1}^i \, \tilde{\alpha}_{-1}^j\left| 0\,\tilde{0} \,;\,p^+ \right\rangle \ , \eeq for the closed string, where in $\epsilon_{i,j}$ one can distinguish a symmetric traceless portion $h_{ij}$, an antisymmetric portion $B_{ij}$ and a trace $\varphi$, and \beq A_{i}\,\alpha_{-1}^i \, \left| 0 \,;\,p \right\rangle \eeq for the open string.
-The purely transverse oscillators $\alpha_{-1}{}^i$ and $\tilde{\alpha}{}_1{}^i$ suffice to describe Lorentz--invariant spectra only if these modes are massless, which is the case in the critical dimension $D=26$, and with $p^i=0$ to exclude longitudinal polarizations.
+The purely transverse oscillators $\alpha_{-1}^i$ and $\tilde{\alpha}{}_1^i$ suffice to describe Lorentz--invariant spectra only if these modes are massless, which is the case in the critical dimension $D=26$, and with $p^i=0$ to exclude longitudinal polarizations.
 The massless closed--string spectrum then contains gravity--like modes $h_{ij}$ that would emerge linearizing Einstein gravity around flat space, a massless scalar mode $\varphi$ that is usually called dilaton, and the possibly less familiar two--form modes $B_{ij}$.
 In a similar fashion, the massless modes of the open string describe the transverse polarizations of massless vectors.
 While this description in terms of transverse oscillators is effective and clear for the massless modes, matters become more complicated for the massive spectrum, whose polarizations are spread among different combinations of string modes.
-There is a long--held feeling that a closer look into the systematics of the massive spectrum can help to illuminate the elusive foundations of String Theory, and some progress in this respect was recently made in~\cite{chrysoula}.
+There is a long--held feeling that a closer look into the systematics of the massive spectrum can help to illuminate the elusive foundations of String Theory.
+Some progress in this respect was made in~\cite{chrysoula}, working in the covariant formalism, and more recently in~\cite{bucciotti}, working in the light--cone formalism.